CoReACTER/coreacter.github.io/posts/20250916_dreaming_of_a_positive_science_classroom.md

 ### The Best Class I Ever Took
 Even as an engineering student, at Columbia University, I had many opportunities to take courses outside of my area of specialization.
 One of those courses was "Mistake, Misconduct, Disaster: How Organizations Fail".
-This was an organizational sociology course taught by Diane Vaughan, who literally wrote the book on the explosion of the Space Shuttle Challenger[^2] and explained how the disaster was in large part caused by harmful changes in the institutional culture of NASA.[^3]
+This was an organizational sociology course taught by Diane Vaughan, who literally wrote the book on the explosion of the Space Shuttle Challenger[^2] and explained how the disaster was in large part caused by changes in the institutional culture of NASA.[^3]
 Though the course was rooted in sociology, we read broadly, from Hannah Arendt's *Eichmann in Jerusalem* to articles about nuclear power plants and the fall of the Berlin Wall, and we were encouraged to bring our experiences and understandings outside of sociology to bear.
 One day in class, we were discussing police misconduct,[^4] and Prof. Vaughan asked the class what changes could be made to limit such negative behavior.
-I had recently taken several economics courses, and incentives were at the front of my mind.
+I had recently taken several economics courses, and *incentives* were at the front of my mind.
 I offered the idea that we could expect no improvement in police misconduct unless their incentives shift, encouraging community well-being instead of high arrest rates and traffic fine revenue.
 Though I don't think Prof. Vaughan expected this answer, she appreciated it and gave it space, opening the class to a broader discussion about incentives in policing.

 The *openness* of "Mistake, Misconduct, Disaster" made it an intellectual playground where I could experiment and explore.
-Through the class design and the professor's open-minded approach, I recognized the connections within my knowledge, that what I learned in Prof. Vaughan's class could be applied to just about any organization that I was a part of and that my knowledge in areas like engineering and economics could provide useful insights in an area like sociology that I had previously considered far away from my domain.
+Through the class design and the professor's open-minded approach, I recognized the connections within my knowledge, that what I learned in Prof. Vaughan's class could be applied to just about any organization that I was a part of and that my knowledge in areas like engineering and economics could provide useful insights in an area like sociology that I had previously considered intellectually distant and disconnected.

 ### Crystallography
 My crystallography course, a core undergraduate/graduate hybrid course, was taught by a no-nonsense materials scientist.